 About the thermic effect.
-An older study about this found a whooping difference of 16 kcal (!) when people ate a 750 kcal meal in one sitting or in 6 different sittings at 30 minute intervals.
-That difference entitles you to eat three more mushrooms during the day (equivalent of that caloric intake).
+An older study about this found a whopping difference of 16 kcal (!) when people ate a 750 kcal meal in one sitting or in 6 different sittings at 30 minute intervals.
+That difference entitles you to eat three more mushrooms during the day ( the equivalent of that caloric intake).

 But let us stop for a second.
 That is one meal of 750 kcal.
 You need almost/around 2 times that amount of calories each day to satisfy your needs.
 That would mean you could burn around 50kcal by consuming three large meals instead of 18 smaller ones!
 Ohh I can definitely see that beach body coming by doing that.

 Ok, I had to be a bit sarcastic.
-The thing is, when we talk about the thermic effect of food we are talking about the energy that is required for food that we put into our bodies to get fully processed inside.
+When we talk about the thermic effect of food we are talking about the energy that is required for food that we put into our bodies to get fully processed inside.
 Different macronutrients have a different percentage when it comes to the thermic effect of food: